What's an LCAP?

 Who holds the most power in the education system?
 It's complicated, of course, but practically speaking the best single answer is the school district.

 District administrators hire faculty and staff.
-They make choices as they implement policies set by the school board, the state, the federal government, and health authorities.
+They implement policies set by the school board, the state, the federal government, and health authorities.
 Districts manage money and property.
 Districts negotiate with unions.
 They respond when there is a crisis, interacting with local agencies, health officials and law enforcement.
 They manage public communication with families and the public.

-Every year, school districts in California are required to prepare a three-year public plan known as an LCAP (pronounced EL-cap).
-The LCAP (Local Control and Accountability Plan) officially defines the district's goals and priorities.
-Work that is measurably specified in the LCAP is an official priority.
-Anything not included in the LCAP is apt to be overlooked.
+Every year, school districts in California are required to prepare a three-year public plan known as Local Control and Accountability Plan (LCAP, pronounced EL-cap).
+The LCAP officially defines the district's goals and priorities.
 Like the budget, the LCAP is an expression of values.
+Anything not included in the LCAP isn't a priority, so it's apt to be overlooked.

-Together with the California State PTA, we have developed a checklist you can use to weigh your priorities and figure out whether the things that matter to you are included in your district's plan.
-By presenting your input in a way that harmonizes with the structure of the LCAP, you make it easier for the school district to turn your priorities into plans and actions.
-The checklist is meant to be used as a template — create your own copy and make it yours!
+Together with the California State PTA, Ed100 has developed a checklist you can use to weigh your priorities.
+Are the things that matter to you included in your district's plan?
+By presenting your input in a way that harmonizes with the structure of the LCAP, you make it easier for the school district to hear you, so your priorities are more likely to turn into plans and actions.
+This checklist is meant to be used — so create your own copy of the template and make it yours!

 The LCAP (Local Control Accountability Plan) is a three-year plan, updated annually, that describes what the district plans to do to support student outcomes.
 It's a document with a required structure built around ten priority areas, as reflected in the diagram below.
 Your district's LCAP must include information about how it serves students with different backgrounds, particularly those living in poverty, foster youth, and students who are learning English.